rcapizzi/PsychThesis/README.md

 Non-Attachment

+Personal strivings can be understood as individuals life intentions or goals.
 Non-attachment is a cognitive style in which an individual releases their mental fixations, or ‘attachments’, to acquiring wanted outcomes and desires.
 As such, it appears to be psychologically advantageous.
 The present study examined the relationship between levels of non-attachment and personal striving progress, and other striving characteristics.

 Design